-The policy and the associated procedures apply to all WMA members.
+This policy and the associated procedures apply to all WMA members.
 All WMA members are expected to act in such a way as to promote the purposes of the WMA.
-Moreover, those members referred to in this document as operators or managers, who direct or participate in field experiments or operations in weather modification, have a special obligation to protect the interests of the WMA, the profession, and the general public.
-The term operators and managers apply to all WMA members that fall into this category regardless if they are certified by the WMA.
+Additionally, those members referred to in this document as operators or managers, who direct or participate in field experiments or operations in weather modification, have a special obligation to protect the interests of the WMA, the profession, and the public.
+The terms "operators" and "managers" apply to all WMA members who qualify as such regardless of if they are certified by the WMA.

 The WMA has a program to certify individuals as qualified to execute or manage field experiments or operations in weather modification.
-Certification is based upon experience, knowledge, and character.
-In considering applications for certification or renewal, the WMA Certification Board will consider the degree to which each applicant has conformed to the Code of Ethics prior to the award of certification.
-Violation of the Code of Ethics may be cause for denial or revocation of certification.
+Certification is based upon work experience, technical knowledge, and personal character.
+In acting upon applications for certification or renewal, the WMA Certification Board will consider the degree to which each applicant has conformed to the Code of Ethics prior to the award of certification.
+Violation of the Code of Ethics may be cause for denial, or revocation, of certification.